wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >> ...for the imagination of man’s heart is evil.
 >> Genesis 8: 21.

-Having safeguarded life was good.
+The creators were pleased to see that the humans had expressed gratitude for their preservation and promised not to try to destroy their creation again.
+They realized that it was natural for humans to desire scientific progress.
+Despite this, they acknowledged that the human heart can be prone to evil, as stated in Genesis 8:21.
+The preservation of life was seen as a positive outcome.
+Having safeguarded life was good in the eyes of the banished creators.

+The covenant established with Noah in Genesis, in which God promises never again to wipe out all life on Earth through a flood and designates the rainbow as a symbol of the "eternal covenant," can be seen as a precursor to the Noahide Laws.
 The covenant established with Noah [Gen 9:1-17] extends to every living being, including humans and other creatures.
-As part of this agreement, God pledges never again to wipe out all life on Earth through a flood, and designates the rainbow as a symbol of the "eternal covenant" between God and every living creature, both human and animal, on the planet.
+As part of this agreement, the creators pledges never again to wipe out all life on Earth through a flood, and designates the rainbow as a symbol of the "eternal covenant" between the Elohim and every living creature, both human and animal, on the planet.

 The Seven Laws refer to the set of moral and religious laws that according to Jewish tradition, were given to all of humanity through Noah after the flood.
 These laws are also known as the Noahide Laws or the Seven Noahide Laws.
 According to Jewish tradition, these laws are applicable to all human beings, regardless of their religion or nationality, and are considered the foundation of a just and moral society.